matthewmccullough/human-interaction-templates/examples/human-user-guide-for-matthew.md

 ### How I like to communicate

-* **Brevity is best:** Communicate in as [few words](http://have-a-word.com/why-brevity-is-important/) as ~~are absolutely~~ necessary ~~to get your point across to your audience~~.
+* **Brevity is best:** Communicate in as [few words](https://have-a-word.com/why-brevity-is-important/) as ~~are absolutely~~ necessary ~~to get your point across to your audience~~.
-* **Hyperlink Everything:** I believe in [linking your writing](https://ben.balter.com/2014/11/06/rules-of-communicating-at-github/) as liberally as possible.
+* **Hyperlink everything:** I believe in [linking your writing](https://ben.balter.com/2014/11/06/rules-of-communicating-at-github/) as liberally as possible.
 It makes it easy for your audience to get context without having to ask.

 ### Rituals

-* **Time Permission:** If you need to jump on a call, text me first.
+* **Time permission:** If you need to jump on a call, text me first.
 A quick "Is now an OK time to talk for X minutes about Y?" gives me a chance to get organized and bring my best self to the conversation.
-* **Calendar Transparency:** I block out time on my calendar for meals and "focus time" to reduce ambiguity.
+* **Calendar transparency:** I block out time on my calendar for meals and "focus time" to reduce ambiguity.
 As a leader, I want to create greater clarity for my colleagues to manage their own schedules.
-* **Wait Close By:** For important meetings, I like to "come in for final approach" and get very close to the meeting location about an hour before we start.
+* **Wait close by:** For important meetings, I like to "come in for final approach" and get very close to the meeting location about an hour before we start.
 This reduces variables like traffic or unexpected delays.

 ### Red flags

-* **Be Prompt:** Meeting attendees being late or running over.
+* **Be prompt:** Meeting attendees being late or running over.
 If you are unable to manage your time, what does this imply about your ability to manage other valuable efforts and resources?
-* **Own It:** Making excuses for being late.
+* **Own it:** Making excuses for being late.
 You are in charge of you.
 You have the power to politely stand up, 3 minutes prior to the end of a meeting, and tell folks you want to be respectful and on time for your next meeting.
 * **Be Proactive:** Managing calendars at the last minute.
 It makes your calendar hygiene issues spill over onto the calendar planning of your colleagues.
 * **Mind the details:** Not using the free/busy state of others prior to calling them or pulling them into a meeting.
 The signal that you can't be bothered to check the free/busy space of your colleague, prior to asking for some of their time.
 * **Manage your To-Dos:** Not maintaining a task list and having me chase you for status or to remind you of a task you accepted and own.
 This vastly increases the cost of getting the task done, lowers my trust in the person, and increases my TODO list and stress with the work items of other team members.
 It pulls us away from autonomy, trust, and and decision-making at the edges.